Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Introduction

 \section{Introduction}

-\lettrine{M}{odeling} helicopter rotor and multirotor aerodynamics accurately and efficiently remain a significant challenge due to the highly complex aerodynamic environment of rotor systems.
-With increasing interest in urban air mobility (UAM), there is a growing demand for aerodynamic tools that can offer a balance between fidelity and computational cost.
-High-fidelity tools, such as 3D Unsteady Reynolds-Averaged Navier-Stokes (URANS) and Scale-Resolving Simulation (SRS) methods, rely on high-density grids to overcome numerical dissipation.
-However, these methods are computationally intensive and often have limited effectiveness in preserving the vortex structure.
-For example, in \cite{Fu2023.1}, the ROSITA 3D URANS solver was used to simulate the forward flight of the HART-II main rotor.
-The simulation used 12.6 million cells and ran on 80 cores, requiring 2978 CPU hours per revolution.
-However, the captured vortex wakes were less than satisfactory.
-Similarly, Chaderjian and Ahmad \cite{Chaderjian2012} simulated the hovering UH-60 main rotor using the Detached Eddy Simulation (DES) technique in the OVERFLOW CFD code.
-The simulation involved 78 million grid points and 1536 cores, taking 8909 CPU hours per revolution.
-From an engineering accuracy perspective, satisfactorily resolving rotor wakes typically requires 40 to 90 million cells, with simulations that consume 4 to 5 days on 240-512 cores for fewer than 15 rotor revolutions \cite{Narducci2015, Jain2015}.
+\lettrine{M}{odeling} rotorcraft aerodynamics accurately and efficiently remain significant challenges due to the highly complex aerodynamic environment inherent to rotor systems.
+With the increasing interest in urban air mobility (UAM), there is a growing demand for aerodynamic tools that balance fidelity and computational cost.
+High-fidelity approaches such as three-dimensional(3D) unsteady Reynolds-Averaged Navier-Stokes (URANS) and Scale-Resolving Simulations (SRS) can capture detailed flow physics but require fine spatial resolution to mitigate numerical dissipation and remain computationally expensive for long-duration simulations.\cite{Fu2023.1, Chaderjian2012, Narducci2015, Jain2015}.

-In recent years, increasing research efforts have been directed towards developing mid-fidelity aerodynamic tools that achieve a better balance between accuracy and computational efficiency \cite{Zhao2010, Tan2013, Lee2019, Tugnoli2021, Alvarez2024}, particularly for the conceptual design stage.
-These tools are capable of simulating tens of rotor revolutions in affordable CPU hours and providing reliable solutions on a personal computer.
-They typically combine potential flow methods for rotor blade analysis with vortex methods for rotor wake modeling, providing a practical solution for engineering applications.